kikkiakki/kikkiakki.github.io/posts/post1.md

 ---
-title: Hey post
+title: Hi
 ---

-hey this is my amazing post
+this is my website with a brand new gallery